-The deadline for public comments to the Committee was 14 September 2015.
-National Treasury and SARS received responses from 52 organisations and individuals.
-There were 10 organisations who presented their responses orally during the public hearings hosted by the SCoF.
-Workshops with stakeholders to discuss and review their comments were held on 2 September 2015 for Business and International taxes, on 3 September 2015 for Personal Income Tax and Value-Added Tax and on 4 September 2015 for Tax Administration.
+National Treasury and SARS briefed the Standing Committee on Finance (SCoF) in Parliament on 4 August 2015.
+National Treasury and SARS received responses from 52 organisations and individuals (see Annexure A attached).
+National Treasury and SARS held workshops with stakeholders to discuss and review the comments on 2 September 2015 for Business and International taxes, on 3 September 2015 for Personal Income Tax and Value-Added Tax and on 4 September 2015 for Tax Administration.